gnyanesh-bangaru/loss-analysis-cka/README.md

 > The six variant loss functions are provided in **lossfuntions.py** and training procedure is in **train.py**.

+## Reproducibility

+To reproduce our work, please refer the [mega link](https://mega.nz/fm/sVpxDIjC) to download the trained weights for the network trained on various datasets and objective functions.

 ### Code Snippet
 ``` python